|

 To view copies of any newsletter or to request to receive the newsletter,

-We appreciate any comments or suggestions that you have to improve our
+any comments or suggestions that you have to improve our newsletter.

 Windows and Doors